firebase/firebaseui-web/firebaseuihandler/README.md

   // mode or enter email for tenant matching page for identifierFirst mode
   // is shown.
   selectTenantUiShown?(): void;
+  // The callback to trigger when the tenant selection page for optionFirst
+  // mode or enter email for tenant matching page for identifierFirst mode
+  // is hidden.
+  selectTenantUiHidden?(): void;
   // The callback to trigger when the sign-in page is shown.
 The tenant ID is
   // passed to the callback.
   signInUiShown?(string): void;